antonioSF/html/README.md

 > * [HTML Standard - Definition of the DOCTYPE](https://html.spec.whatwg.org/multipage/syntax.html#the-doctype)

 #### HTML Element
-The HTML <html> element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
-All other elements must be descendants of this element.
+The HTML <html> Element represents the root (top-level Element) of an HTML document, so it is also referred to as the root Element.
+All other Elements must be descendants of this Element.

 ```html
 <!-- html with dir global attribute -->